What is the ideal spine? This question was brought to the forefront of my

 upright static human spine.

-I find this very interesting concerning the many number of whiplash cases
+I find this very interesting concerning the many numbers of whiplash cases

 that I have personally been involved in.
 I am also aware that forward head